Captain Moroni: Militancy

 Cliven Bundy, an antigovernment activist and a member of the LDS Church, has frequently made references to the Book of Mormon in his conflicts with the U.S. government.
 According to Oregon Public Broadcasting, during the Bundy family’s 2014 occupation of federally owned lands in Nevada, Bundy used banners quoting Moroni: "In memory of our God, our religion, and freedom, and our peace, our wives, and our children."

 In 2016, Ammon Bundy, a son of Cliven, used much of the same language as his father, "mixing Mormon religious symbolism with a disgust of the federal government," during an occupation of the Malheur National Wildlife Refuge.
 One member of Bundy's antigovernment extremist group refused to give any other name to the press than "Captain Moroni, from Utah."
 The man calling himself "Captain Moroni" was later identified in media reports and a criminal complaint as 34-year-old Dylan Wade Anderson.

 On January 4, 2016, the LDS Church released a statement strongly condemning the armed seizure of the facility by the antigovernment activists in the standoff at the wildlife refuge, expressing deep concern the activists were suggesting their actions were justified on a scriptural basis, and affirming American civic life provides for peaceful resolution of conflict between government and private groups, according to the laws of the land.

-On January 6, 2021, a banner copying the Title of Liberty was displayed by those attacking the US Capitol.
+On January 6, 2021, a banner copying the Title of Liberty was displayed by those attacking the U.S. Capitol.
 That evening, the church released a statement.
 "We peacefully accept the results of elections.
 We will not participate in the violence threatened by those disappointed with the outcome," Dallin H. Oaks said.
 "In a democratic society, we always have the opportunity and the duty to persist peacefully until the next election."